 Thus, import of services can be considered as supply based on whether there is consideration or not and whether the service is supplied in the course or furtherance of business.
 The same has been explained in the table below:

 |Import of services by a taxable person from a related person or from a distinct person||Not required||Necessarily Required|

-As per the provisions contained in Section 21 of the IGST Act, 2017, all imports of services made on or after the appointed day will be liable to integrated tax regardless of whether the transactions for such import of services had been initiated before the appointed day.
+As per the provisions contained in Section 21 of the IGST Act, 2017, all import of services made on or after the appointed day i.e 1st July, 2017 will be liable to integrated tax regardless of whether the transactions for such import of services had been initiated before the appointed day.
 However, if the tax on such import of services had been paid in full under the existing law, no tax shall be payable on such import under the IGST Act.
-In case the tax on such import of services had been paid in part under the existing law, the balance amount of tax shall be payable on such import under the IGST Act.
-For instance, suppose a supply of service for rupees one crore was initiated prior to the introduction of GST, a payment of Rs.
-20 lacs has already been made to the supplier and service tax has also been paid on the same, the. integrated tax shall have to be paid on the balance Rs.
+In case the tax on such import of services had been paid in part under the existing law, the balance amount of tax shall be payable on such import under the IGST Act, 2017.
+For instance, suppose a supply of service for Rs.
+One crore was initiated prior to the introduction of GST, a payment of Rs.
+20 lacs has already been made to the supplier and service tax has also been paid on the same, the integrated tax shall have to be paid on the balance Rs.
 80 lacs.

 |1||Default Rule other than specific situations mentioned below||Location of the recipient of services;

 If not available, location of the supplier of services.

 |2||Services supplied in respect of goods which are required to be made physically available||Location where the services are actually performed|